-We observe similar gains with small buffers.
-Our algorithm also performs better than Pensieve-AVC when trained on network traces with low variance and tested on traces with high variance.
+In the next two sections, we evaluated the QoE performance of our algorithm with smaller buffers (Section 4.4) and with distributional shift between the training and test sets (Section 4.5).
+We observe similar gains can be obtained with small buffers and our algorithm performs better than Pensieve-AVC when trained on network traces with low variance and tested on traces with high variance.